Steel City Striders have adopted a Code of Conduct, which you will find below.

-6.1 In the event that behaviour is observed that may be misconduct, it should be reported to the club chair or vice-chair.
+6.1 In the event that behaviour is observed that may be misconduct, it should be reported to a Club Welfare Officer.

-6.2 The member concerned may be asked to leave the event by the event organiser, run leader or coach, or a committee member.
+6.2 The alleged perpetrator concerned may be asked to leave the event by the event organiser, run leader or coach, Welfare Officer or a committee member.

-6.3 In the event that inappropriate entries are found on social media as outlined above the matter should be reported immediately to the club chair or vice-chair.
+6.3 In the event that inappropriate entries are found on social media as outlined above the matter should be reported immediately to the Welfare Officer or Club Chair.

-6.4 Concerns reported to another club member, run leader, coach or committee member should also be reported to club chair or vice-chair.
+6.4 Concerns reported to another club member, run leader, coach or committee member should also be reported to a Welfare Officer.

 6.5 Members reporting concerns are asked to keep a note of what happened, when and where it happened, and who was involved.

-6.6 The club chair and/or vice chair will keep a note of the concern.
+6.6 The Welfare Officer will keep a note of the concern.

 7.1 The Club Committee shall appoint a conduct sub-committee.